How to Clean and Maintain Dental Implants: A Complete Aftercare Guide

 What to Avoid with Dental Implants

-Knowing what NOT to do is just as important as knowing proper maintenance tips for dental implants.
+Knowing what not to do is just as important as knowing proper maintenance tips for dental implants.
 Certain products and habits can significantly shorten implant lifespan or cause complications.

 Products to Avoid